-1 Savings or avoided costs Expected reductions in public or private expenditure if a program proceeds.
+Item Description 1.
+Savings or avoided costs Expected reductions in public or private expenditure if a program proceeds.
 Where staff savings are estimated, agencies should identify the sources of such savings so that any post implementation review can assess whether they have been achieved.
 2. Government Revenues Incremental revenues that result from the proposal.
+Revenue changes that w occurred regardless of the program should not be included.
+Incremental revenues that result from the proposal.
 Revenue changes that would have occurred regardless of the program should not be included.
 Government revenues accrued within the State that are an expense for another party within the State should be considered a transfer rather than a cost or benefit.
-This should be noted in the CBA but will have no net effect on the final result. only occur when there is an injection of expenditure in NSW community.
-For example, additional Governmen There may be rare instances where additional revenues may be a benefit, but this would only occur when there is an injection of expenditure into NSW from parties outside the NSW community.
+This should be noted in the CBA but will have no net effect on the final result.
+There may be rare instances where additional revenues may be a benefit, but this would only occur when there is an injection of expenditure into NSW from parties outside the NSW community.
 For example, additional Government revenue from payroll tax as a result of injected expenditure from international or interstate visitors attending a major event in NSW would count as a benefit.
-3. 3.
-Consumer surplus exists when they are charged a price that is lower than what they a willing to pay.
-This may reflect the nature of the service provided or equity consideration pricing policies (for example, recreational use of national parks).
+3. Consumer surplus Consumer surplus exists when they are charged a price that is lower than what they are willing to pay.
+This may reflect the nature of the service provided or equity considerations in pricing policies (for example, recreational use of national parks).
 Consumers may be households or private businesses.
-Where feasible, analysts should quantify the consumer surplus.
+0 Where feasible, analysts should quantify the consumer surplus.
 If quantification is not possible, the report should include qualitative descriptions of possible benefits.
 4. Producer surplus Producer surplus is the difference between the price that a producer receives and the cost of production.
 Analysts should quantify the benefit wherever possible.
 5. Labour surplus Labour surplus is the difference between a worker's actual wages and what they are willing to accept (their reservation wage).
 If an initiative increased hourly wage rates, the incremental increase would be a benefit.
 However, if an initiative increased employment, this would only be a benefit if the labour resources were previously unemployed or underemployed.
 That is, if employment is simply displaced, then it would not be a benefit.
-Labour surplus estimates are different to employment multipliers (which are not used in CBA, as outlined in Appendix 7.6).
+CBA, as outlined in Appendix 7.6).

-6. Benefits to the broader community

-Benefits of public services (such as police, health and education services) flow to the community as a whole as well as to individual consumers or private businesses.
+6. Benefits to the broader community Benefits of public services (such as police, health and education services) flow to the community as a whole as well as to individual consumers or private businesses.
 'Positive externalities' refer to activities that may have beneficial third party effects on groups or industries other than the direct recipient of the service.
 (For example, urban public transport can generate lower pollution levels than private cars).
 Where the price charged for a public service does not reflect the benefits received, alternative means of valuing the benefits must be developed.